kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 calculating gang-level schedulability inside the event handler can be difficult at the moment.
 Therefore, we optimistically retry the Workload Scheduling Cycle if any member's condition improves.

-It might be beneficial to retry the pod group without being triggered by any cluster event.
+It might be beneficial to retry the pod group without being triggered by any cluster event, because single Workload Scheduling Cycle cannot determine the placement doesn't really exists, especially for heterogeneous workloads or inter-pod dependencies.
-Ideally, this would involve scrambling the pods and subgroups within the group that have the same priority.
-This could be useful because the pods could be scheduled without any cluster changes when considered in a different order.

 ### Test Plan